Rhein-IP Logo

 What this calculator covers

-Claims surcharge and page fee calculation
+Claims fee and page fee calculation under Rule 45 and Rule 38(2) EPC

-Unitary Patent vs. national validation comparison
+Side-by-side comparison of the Unitary Patent and national validation

 Frequently asked questions - European patent costs

-Applications exceeding 35 pages incur a page fee of per additional page at the filing stage (Rule 38 EPC).
-The calculator applies this surcharge automatically based on the page count selected.
+An additional fee of per page is payable for the 36th and each subsequent page of the application (Rule 38(2) EPC).
+The calculator applies this surcharge automatically on the basis of the page count selected.

 The cost structure of a European patent